EXOTIC PLANTS EXHIBITION

 collection of azaleas and camellias from Romania, remarkable through

-of these plants, employees of the Greenhouse Complex contributed
+these plants, employees of the Greenhouse Complex contributed with

-with lots of knowledge and skill to their year-round care and also
+lots of knowledge and skill to their year-round care and also to the

-to the creation of different floral arrangements inspired by the
+creation of different floral arrangements inspired by the Chinese

 In the online presentations, the public can admire

-exotic ferns.
-In these landscape assemblages a special place is
+ferns.
+In these landscape assemblages a special place is occupied

-occupied by stone.
-This element is very important within the Asian
+by stone.
+This element is very important within the Asian gardens,

-gardens, being used to represent mountains and paths which lead
+being used to represent mountains and paths which lead to places that

-which carries the time’s irreversible print and sand that
+carries the time’s irreversible print and sand that suggests

 Also present this year are the vertical green walls